 This is measured during the endurance event - everybody starts the endurance event with a full fuel tank.

-The inspection is done in an order of differents steps - if you don’t pass one, you can’t move on:
+The inspection is done in an order of different steps - if you don’t pass one, you can’t move on:

 Scrutineers check ready-to-race vehicles if they are built according to the rules.

-The vehicle is placed on the table to an angle of 60°.
+The vehicle is placed on the table at an angle of 60°.
 Scrutineers check the vehicle for fluid leaks and they check if all wheels are still in contact with the table.

 Vehicles are measured in ready-to-race conditions.